jonahgeorge/jaeger-client-php/README.md

 [![Build Status][ci-img]][ci] [![PHP version][packagist-img]][packagist]

-# Jaegar Bindings for PHP OpenTracing API
+# Jaeger Bindings for PHP OpenTracing API

 This is a client-side library that can be used to instrument PHP apps for distributed trace collection, and to send those traces to Jaeger.
 See the [OpenTracing PHP API](https://github.com/opentracing/opentracing-php) for additional detail.